+0 Score change

 Finance team member excluded from a client presentation they had been scheduled to attend.

-Denial of professional opportunity in close temporal proximity to the report.
-Under Art.
-19, denial of training, promotion, or client exposure is a listed prohibited retaliation form.
+Denial of professional opportunity, close in time to the report.
+Art.
+19 lists denial of training, promotion, or client exposure as prohibited retaliation.

 Classification complete.